nollstead/ICSP/README.md

 It's powered by an ATMega328P microcontroller and comes preloaded with the ArduinoISP sketch, so out of the box it'll allow you to program any AVR-based target.
 Need to program something else - just load your own custom sketch just like any Arduino Uno.

 The onboard CH340C automatically converts USB signals to serial and is recognized by Windows, so no drivers or separate FTDI board required.
-Check out our [Hookup Guide](#documentation--hookup-guides) to see how easy it is to program your 5v or 3.3v targets.
+Check out our [Hookup Guides](#documentation--hookup-guides) to see how easy it is to program your 5v or 3.3v targets.

 ## Features & Specs